kacMadushan/home24-back-office-app/README.md

 #### Prerequisites

-Make sure you have the following installed on your machine:
+Make sure you have the following installed on your machine.
     - Git
     - Node Js
     - npm (Node Package Manager)